ModifiedMC/Cobblemon/Documentation/Changelogs/Mods/CobbleBags.md

 # CobbleBags - Master Changelog
-A Custom backpack mod styled after the pokemon games, with different addons adding compatibility with other mods.
+A Custom backpack mod styled after the pokemon games, with different addons/modules for compatibility with other mods.

 **Join the Discord:**
 https://discord.gg/tdMWUuwFKB